 IT: The Beginning

 I first read IT by Stephen King when I was little more than a nipper.
-‘Tis true, I was (barely) twelve years old when I first read King’s masterpiece and it absolutely scared the ever-living-shit out of me.
+‘Tis true, I was (barely) twelve years old when I first read King’s masterpiece and it absolutely scared the ever-living-crap out of me.
 Sorry for the colourful language but in this case I believe it to be completely justified.

 IT is without a shadow of a doubt, one of the most if not THE most terrifying books I have ever read.
 Seriously, I had to sleep with the light on for about two months afterwards.
 I was in no way easily frightened as a kid either.
 I loved horror (both in books and movies) and had an impressive constitution when it came to scares… or so I thought at least.